-Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
+Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers are determined on an annual basis by the actuary and shall be effective on July 1 following notice of a change in the rate.
 The total plan contributions are determined through CalPERS' annual actuarial valuation process.
-For public agency cost-sharing plans covered by either the Miscellaneous or Safety risk pools, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
+The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
 Employer contribution rates may change if plan contracts are amended.
 Payments made by the employer to satisfy contribution requirements that are identified by the pension plan terms as plan member contribution requirements are classified as plan member contributions.
-Employer Contributions to the Plan for the fiscal year ended December 31, 2023 were \$215,777.
-The actual employer payments of \$627,152 made to CalPERS by the District during the measurement period ended June 30, 2023, differed from the District's proportionate share of the employer's contributions of \$551,937 by \$75,215, which is being amortized over the expected average remaining service lifetime in the Public Agency Cost-Sharing Multiple Employer Plan.
+Employer contributions to the Plan for the fiscal year ended December 31, 2024, were \$237,472.